Continuity and Contingency Management

 Without wishing to be alarmist, the modern world does tend to place increasing expectations on businesses and organisations to prepare contingency plans in response to serious disruptions and emergencies.

-Recent examples of major crises and emergencies that have caused massive disruption to business and organisations of all sorts include the Buncefield Fuel Depot Fire and the London Tube and Bus Bombings.
+Recent examples of major crises and emergencies that have caused massive disruption to businesses and organisations of all sorts include the Buncefield Fuel Depot Fire and the London Tube and Bus Bombings.

 On a more ordinary level, most organisations are now substantially dependent on the internet.
 Does your organisation have a contingency plan for when the next big virus hits, or if connections are lost on a wide scale for a few hours?
 How does your organisation fare under extreme weather conditions – cold or hot, dry or wet?
 Have you checked how the football world cup might affect your staffing levels?
 What else could happen in the future that you could have prepared better for?